Strategy

 Project profile: Former industrial warehouse, converted to 40 residential loft units.
 Five-story, brick exterior, original steel window openings retained.

-Installation labor $54,000 (standard) $48,000 (factory-glazed, faster set)
+Installation labor Included Included (factory-glazed, faster set)

 Schedule impact: Steel-look European units arrive factory-glazed with hardware pre-installed.
 No on-site glazing needed.
 The GC recovered 8 working days on the facade critical path.

 Why it won the RFP: The DB team presented steel-look windows in their pursuit renderings.
 The owner - a boutique developer repositioning industrial stock - saw an immediate visual match to the loft brand they were marketing.
 The competing team proposed standard commercial aluminum.
 Same budget tier, dramatically different perceived value.
+The same approach works well for office-to-residential conversions, where the steel-look aesthetic is central to the leasing narrative.

 RFP Window Language: Copy-Paste for Your Next Proposal